naiyerasif/site/blog/2019-07-08-persisting-and-querying-documents-with-mongo-repository.md

 }
 ```

 Since `MongoRepository` extends `CrudRepository` interface, it provides several CRUD methods (like `findAll()`, `save()`, etc) out-of-the-box.
-For specific queries, you can define method signatures (using certain [naming conventions](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#repositories.query-methods.query-creation)) for Spring to generate their implementations.
+For specific queries, you can declare query methods (using certain [naming conventions](https://docs.spring.io/spring-data/mongodb/docs/current/reference/html/#repositories.query-methods.query-creation)) for Spring to generate their implementations at runtime.

 ### Unit tests for Repository

-Now that your repository is ready, you can write some tests to verify if it works as expected.
+Now that your repository is ready, write some tests to verify if it works as expected.

 ```java
 package com.mflash.repository;